Indian March of Paul: Outcome

 In January 1801, the Don Cossack ataman Vasily Petrovich Orlov received orders for his cavalry force to march toward India.
 The schedule was for him to reach the steppe fort of Orenburg in a month, and from there to move via Bukhara and Khiva to the Indus River.
 Soon after receiving these orders, the 20,000-strong Cossack force started for the Kazakh steppes.

 In his book about the Great Game, Peter Hopkirk narrates that Paul had not been able to obtain a detailed map of India until the Cossacks' departure from Orenburg.
 He quotes the Tsar as instructing Orlov: "My maps only go as far as Khiva and the River Oxus.
 Beyond these points it is your affair to gain information about the possessions of the English, and the condition of the native population subject to their rule."

 When Orlov's modest Cossack contingent had advanced as far south as the Aral Sea, they received news of the emperor's assassination.
 The Indian March was brought to a halt, and before long the Cossacks were commanded to retreat.
 It is conjectured, without evidence, that the Pahlen plot to assassinate the emperor was triggered by the Indian adventure, given that the high-placed Russian officials did not approve of it, and their conspiracy was supported by British diplomats in Russia.

+Both nations would fought a largely undeclared war in 1807.
+This resulted in limited direct engagements, yet it led to significant diplomatic and economic consequences later, particularly with the Continental System employed by Napoleon.